davidfischer-ch/ansible-role-python/README.md

-# Ansible Role python
+# Ansible Role Python

 Library of Ansible plugins and roles for deploying various services.
 See [ansible-roles](https://github.com/davidfischer-ch/ansible-roles) for additional documentation.

-This repository hosts the role python and may depend of other roles and plugins of the library.
+This repository hosts the role Python and may depend of other roles and plugins of the library.

 This role install Python runtimes and tools (`pip`, `setuptools` and `virtualenv`).